TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/elm/index.md/index.md

 ## How to Implement the Solution

-As usual, let’s dive right into the implementation of Hello World in Elm:
+As usual, let's dive right into the implementation of Hello World in Elm:

 ```elm